srujana-kuppala/ECS154A_Project4/README.md

 Student 2: Lucia Zeng (920689462)

 ## Project Status
-Arbiter, Observer, and SRO (I thinK?) are completed, with varying progress on the other modules.
+Arbiter and Observer have some problems and (I thinK?) the rest are completed.

 ## Known Issues
-Currently, the SRI is almost complete but not quite complete (SRI doesn't start over, counter is also not quite right), most of the logic should be in the frame queue but not all of it, and the rest only has it partially complete.
+Observer seems to have problems with 2 1's in a row, and the arbiter keeps shifting in 1's when the shift register is full of 0's.

 ## References